fknappe/mock-restful-express/README.md

 #### Default responses

-All requests are conventioned to have a defined mocked response
+All requests are conventioned to have a defined mocked response.
+For GET methods like **/foo**, its expected to have a *all.json* file define to response for the request.
+In case of PUT and DELETE methods are conventionally to default response with HTTP Code 204 without any body.
+In case of POST requests, the default response is defined to have HTTP Code 200 without any body.

+In case of some route doesn´t have its respective mocked response, a message will be sent with HTTP Code 404 and body with a descriptive error message.